-Below are the MBA major courses required for the Master of Business Administration Degree.
+Below is the major MBA courses list required for the Master of Business Administration degree:

 BUS 510 Ethical Leadership in Dynamic Organizations/2